June 19, 2019

-Join essayist Lauren Elkin for an afternoon stroll around the National Portrait Gallery, looking at selected paintings and photographs of and by Virginia Woolf, Vanessa Bell, Duncan Grant and others associated with the Bloomsbury Group and the modernist movement.
-Following the tour Lauren will give a short talk about Woolf.
+Join art historian, critic and biographer Frances Spalding for an afternoon stroll around the National Portrait Gallery, looking at selected paintings and photographs of and by Virginia Woolf, Vanessa Bell, Duncan Grant and others associated with the Bloomsbury Group and the modernist movement.
+Following the tour Frances will give a short talk about Woolf.
 FREE for RSL Members and Fellows who can BOOK HERE.
-Public tickets £10/£8 available via the National Portrait Gallery website.
+Public tickets SOLD OUT.

 For There She Was: Love and Presence in Mrs Dalloway